amarpan/how-to-write-a-README/README.md

 ## <h2  align="center">The Final Product</h2>
  <img src="./images/GOOD-FULL-README.png">

 Today we learned how to convert an average README into one that instantly catches the eyes of employers.
-Although we can't use proper CSS to change colors and styles, you'll quickly find that we can actually add a lot of customization and fine-tuning with the right Markdown shortcuts .
+Although we can't use proper CSS to change colors and styles, you'll quickly find that we can actually add a lot of customization and fine-tuning with the right Markdown shortcuts.